Peter Franchot: 2022 Maryland gubernatorial campaign

 On January 22, 2020, Franchot announced his candidacy for governor of Maryland in the 2022 election, which would be vacated by Larry Hogan (R), who is term-limited, in 2022.
 His running mate was Monique Anderson-Walker, a member of the Prince George's County council.
-During the primaries, he was noted for his absence during many of the candidate forums held around the state.
+During the primaries, he was noted for his absence at many of the candidate forums held around the state.

 Franchot received endorsements from over 100 current and former officeholders, including former representative Wayne Gilchrist and former lieutenant governor Melvin Steinberg.

-On July 1, 2022, Franchot's campaign announced that its workers had unionized with Campaign Workers Guild.
+On July 1, 2022, Franchot's campaign announced its workers unionized with Campaign Workers Guild.

 On July 19, 2022, Franchot lost the primary, placing third behind Tom Perez and Wes Moore.
 This was Franchot's first campaign loss since his run for Congress in 1988.
 He conceded on July 22, 2022, and endorsed Democratic nominee Wes Moore.

 Personal life

 Franchot and his wife Anne Maher with Governor Larry Hogan and First Lady Yumi Hogan.

 Franchot married his wife, Anne Maher, in 1981.
 Together, they own two homes: one in Takoma Park, Maryland; and a second $800,000 home in Cape Cod, Massachusetts.
 Together, they have two children, Abbe (born 1982) and Nick (born 1985).